Generating Evidential BEV Maps in Continuous Driving Space: Introduction

 More specifically, we interpret the driving scenarios with learnable point-based spatial Gaussian distributions in a continuous driving space instead of discrete grids so that any new sampled points in the observed area can draw densities from these Gaussian distributions.
 Each Gaussian describes the likelihood of the neighboring points belonging to the same class as the distribution center point.
 The classification distribution of these newly sampled points is assumed to be a Dirichlet distribution to describe the probability and the uncertainty that the point belongs to one specific class.
 The sampled densities from the Gaussian distributions are then regarded as evidence of the Dirichlet distribution.
 Hence, the parameters of these Gaussian distributions can be jointly learned by controlling the Dirichlet distributions of the new samples.
 Our method provides a reliable uncertainty that is back-traceable and explainable for each of its prediction results.
 For simplicity, we name our Gaussian Evidential BEV approach \textbf{GevBEV}.

 Furthermore, the learned evidential BEV maps provide a holistic interpretation of the driving environment.
-Namely, apart from the confident detection of the drivable surface and other vehicles from the point-wise classification results, the self-driving system knows what it is not sure about (detection with high uncertainty) or does not know at all (unobserved areas with no measurement).
+Namely, apart from the confident detection of the drivable surface and other vehicles from the point-wise classification results, the self-driving system knows what it is not sure about (detections with high uncertainty) or does not know at all (unobserved areas with no measurement).
 In the co-perception network, the evidential BEV maps serve as a critical criterion to identify the exact areas where extra information is needed from other CAVs via more efficient communication for the co-perception.
 Based on this criterion, the most important information shared among the CAVs is distilled by intersecting the evidential maps associated with each CAV's detection in the local frame of the ego CAV.
 In this way, the redundant data in CPMs is avoided to prevent the communication network from saturation and package dropping.

-In summary, the \textit{key contributions} of our proposed evidential GevBEV are: \begin{itemize}[leftmargin=*, noitemsep] \item We propose a spatial Gaussian-based framework to learn holistic BEV maps in a continuous space of any resolution, which is in contrast to previous works that are limited to the map resolution provided by the training data. \item The evidential deep learning with Dirichlet evidence is utilized to quantify the classification uncertainty and generates better-calibrated uncertainties than conventional deterministic models. \item Our model GevBEV achieves the state-of-the-art performance on the co-perception benchmark OPV2V~\cite{xu2022opencood}, outperforming the second best model CoBEVT~\cite{xu2022cobevt} with a big margin. \item To our best knowledge, we are the first to apply evidential BEV maps for a co-perception task.
+In summary, the \textit{key contributions} of our proposed evidential GevBEV are: \begin{itemize}[leftmargin=*, noitemsep] \item We propose a Gaussian-based framework to learn holistic BEV maps in a continuous space of any resolution, which is in contrast to previous works that are limited to the map resolution provided by the training data. \item The evidential deep learning with Dirichlet evidence is utilized to quantify the classification uncertainty and generates better-calibrated uncertainties than conventional deterministic models. \item Our model GevBEV achieves a new state-of-the-art performance on the co-perception benchmarks OPV2V~\cite{xu2022opencood} with simulated driving scenes as well as V2V4Real~\cite{xu2023v2v4real} in real-world driving, outperforming the runner up model CoBEVT~\cite{xu2022cobevt} with a big margin. \item To our best knowledge, we are the first to apply evidential BEV maps for a co-perception task.
 Classification uncertainties serve as a critical criterion to effectively select and share CPM among CAVs and significantly reduce communication overhead. \end{itemize}